kelestial/cwrenity/README.md

 </p>

 # c game framework
-lightweight, data-oriented game framework written in pure C
+Cwrenity is a lightweight, data-oriented game framework written in pure C